Sparse Quantum Codes from Quantum Circuits: Code Properties

-Let $u(A)$ denote $U_{\ED}^\dag A U_{\ED}$ and define $\cH = \cM\cap u^{-1}(\cN)$.
-In other words, $\cH$ is the subgroup of $\cM$ consisting of $H \in \cM$ such that $r_a(u(H))$ contains no $X$ or $Y$ operations.
-Then every non-identity element of $u(\cH^\perp)$ contains at least one $X$ or $Y$ operation on an ancilla.
+Define $\cH = \cM\cap u^{-1}(C(\cM))$.
+In other words, $\cH$ is the subgroup of $\cM$ consisting of $H \in \cM$ such that $r_a(u(H))$ centralizes $\cM$.
+Then every non-identity element of $u(\cH^\perp)$ anticommutes with some element of $\cM$.
 Already we can see that parts 1, 3 and 4 of the Lemma are true.
 In the rest of the proof we will show that $\cH$ corresponds to stabilizers and $\cH^\perp$ to gauge qubits, on the way to establishing part 2 of the Lemma.

 For $A \in \cM$, let $\Phi_{A}$ denote the projector to the $+1$ eigenspace of $A$, and for $\cA$ a subgroup of $\cM$, let $\Phi_{\cA}$ denote the projector to the common $+1$ eigenspace of every element in $\cA$.
 Since $\cM$ is abelian we have \be \Phi_{\cA} =\prod_{A\in \cA}\Phi_A = \frac{1}{|\cA|} \sum_{A\in\cA} A.\ee More generally if $\cA,\cB$ are subgroups of $\cM$ then $\Phi_{\cA\cB} = \Phi_{\cA}\Phi_{\cB}$.